|Photo by MattysFlicks.|

 Since learning in September that I was anemic, I've decided to do three things:

 1. Take a daily multivitamin with iron.

-2. Keep a food journal, tracking the RDA percentage of iron in my diet so that I am more diligent about eating iron-rich foods.
+2. Keep a food journal, tracking the RDA percentage of iron in my diet to encourage me to eat more iron-rich foods.